mickymacirl/CI-P2-Fruit/README.md

 ## Game Board

+* The Main Game Board has a Start button with the Score of the Game both displayed above the random grid of Cards.

 * The Main Game Board (game.html) is a 4x4 set of cards which can be turned with a mouse click, clicking a second card to try find the fruit match.
 If unsuccessful, both unmatched turned cards revert back to being unturned.

 ![Successful Match Two Fruit](/assets/readme/match2rm.jpg)